 On April 29, Grant put his grand scheme into action.
 With the aid of Admiral Porter's gunboats, Grant attempted to move his army across the Mississippi River at Grand Gulf, below Vicksburg.
 When the Confederate resistance proved to be too formidable, Grant chose to bypass the Rebel works and move the crossing nine miles farther down the river at Bruinsburg.
 The crossing at Bruinsburg was successful, and by April 30, the Federal army began moving inland.
 After a brief encounter with Rebel forces on May 1, Grant established a base of operations at Port Gibson.
 Fearing that the Confederate defenders at Grand Gulf would be surrounded, Pemberton abandoned his batteries there.

 Once back in Mississippi, Grant had three options.
 He could move directly north and launch an assault on Vicksburg.
-To do so, however, would expose his army to attack from a Confederate army that General Joseph Johnston was assembling at Jackson, Mississippi, forty miles to the east of Vicksburg.
+To do so, however, would expose his army to attack from the rear by the roughly 6,000 Confederate forces garrisoned at Jackson, Mississippi, fifty miles to the east of Vicksburg.
 Alternatively, Grant could turn and face Johnston's army and then assault Vicksburg.
 Finally, Grant could follow his original orders and march his army south to combine with General Nathaniel P. Banks' Army of the Gulf, capture the river town of Port Hudson, and then return to assault Vicksburg.
 Choosing the latter would place Grant under the command of the more senior Banks, an option that probably did not appeal to Grant.
 When Banks informed Grant that he was not yet prepared to assault Port Hudson, Grant choose to turn his attention to Jackson.

 On May 12, the Army of the Tennessee captured the rail line connecting Jackson and Vicksburg at the Battle of Raymond, further isolating Vicksburg and preventing Pemberton and Johnston from linking their forces.
 On May 14, the Federals arrived at Jackson.
 With only about 6,000 soldiers available to defend the city, Johnston ordered the citizens of Jackson to evacuate.
 The Federals attacked at 10:00 a.m.
 After brief but heavy fighting, Johnston ordered a retreat, allowing Jackson to fall into Union hands.
 Grant ordered the destruction of anything in the city that could be used to support the Southern war effort and, then, began marching his army back towards Vicksburg on May 16.